VerticalLongboard/xplane-vhf-helper/README.md

 (All dependencies are bundled with each release)

 ## Developer notes
 You want to integrate VHF into other plugins or write FlyWithLua plugins?
-Have a look in the [Developer Notes](DEVELOPER.md)
+Have a look at the [Developer Notes](DEVELOPER.md)